anothersahar/negotiationsim/README.md

 ## 🌑 What It Is

-Most people lose negotiations not because they lack information — but because they've never practiced.
+Most people lose negotiations not because they lack information  but because they've never practiced.
 NegotiationSim puts you across a virtual table from an AI opponent, gives you live feedback on every move, then debriefs the entire session when it's over.

 **Three phases:**
-1. **Setup** — describe your scenario, goal, and who you're talking to
+1. **Setup**  describe your scenario, goal, and who you're talking to
-2. **Table** — exchange messages with the AI; each of your cards shows a live rating in real time
+2. **Table**  exchange messages with the AI; each of your cards shows a live rating in real time
-3. **Debrief** — move-by-move analysis, power timeline, three specific takeaways
+3. **Debrief**  move-by-move analysis, power timeline, three specific takeaways

 ---

 ## ✨ Features

-- 🃏 **Cards on a table** — messages appear as physical cards, not chat bubbles
+- 🃏 **Cards on a table**  messages appear as physical cards, not chat bubbles
-- ⚡ **Live ratings** — every message you send gets rated instantly (Strong / Weak / Missed + score)
+- ⚡ **Live ratings** every message you send gets rated instantly (Strong / Weak / Missed + score)
-- 📊 **Power bar** — a live balance shifts with every exchange
+- 📊 **Power bar**  a live balance shifts with every exchange
-- 💡 **Suggested replies** — three contextual options after each AI response
+- 💡 **Suggested replies**  three contextual options after each AI response
-- 📋 **Full debrief** — SVG power timeline, color-coded move analysis, three takeaways
+- 📋 **Full debrief**  SVG power timeline, color-coded move analysis, three takeaways
-- 💾 **Persistent** — sessions saved to SQLite; debrief accessible by ID
+- 💾 **Persistent** —sessions saved to SQLite; debrief accessible by ID

 ---